Wen-Ying Tsai: Early life and education

 Wen-Ying Tsai was born in 1928 in Xiamen, Fujian, China.
+He grew up in the Nanjing Decade, a period of economic and civil strife.
 In 1939, he moved to Shanghai, to study chemical engineering at Ta Tung University.
-In 1949, he moved to Hong Kong, and then moved to the United States in 1950.
-He attended the University of Michigan, receiving a Bachelors in Mechanical Engineering (BSME) in 1953.
+In 1949, he moved to Hong Kong before moving to the United States in 1950.
+He attended the University of Michigan, receiving a bachelor's degree in Mechanical Engineering (BSME) in 1953.

-Engineer
+Engineering Career

-Moving to New York City after graduation, Tsai began working as an architectural engineer for clients such as Walter Gropius, Mies van der Rohe, Synergetics, and Skidmore, Owings and Merrill.
-While working as an engineer by day, Tsai pursued artistic studies at the Art Students League at night, while also taking courses in political science and economics at the New School for Social Research.
-Tsai also attended modern dance classes with Erick Hawkins.
-In 1962, he became a US citizen.
+After graduating from the University of Michigan, Tsai moved to New York to work as an architectural engineer.
+He worked for a number of acclaimed clients such as Walter Gropius, Mies van der Rohe, Synergetics, and Skidmore, Owings and Merrill.
+Working as an engineer by day, Tsai explored other interests by taking courses at night.
+He pursued artistic studies at the Art Students League, took courses in political science and economics at the New School for Social Research, and attended modern dance classes with Erick Hawkins.

-Full-time artist

-In 1963, Tsai won a John Hay Whitney Fellowship for Painting, after which he decided to leave engineering and devote himself full-time to the arts.
-After a three-month trip in Europe, he returned to New York and began to make three-dimensional constructions using optical effects, fluorescent paints, and ultra-violet light.
-These works were later selected for The Responsive Eye, an exhibition curated by William Seitz at the Museum of Modern Art in New York.
+Early Career as an Artist

+Tsai pivoted away from engineering and devoted himself to art in 1963 when he was awarded the 1963 John Hay Whitney Fellowship Grant for Painting for two abstract works, Untitled I and Untitled II.
+In this period of renewed commitment to his art, Tsai was inspired by Op Art and began to incorporate optical effects, in his painting.
+This prompted him to use fluorescent, Day-Glo pigments, accompanied by ultra-violet light, in his works, making him the first artist to incorporate the material into paintings.
+In addition to the fluorescent pigments, Tsai also began to create perceptual effects by layering materials, as seen in his painting Random Field, which utilizes a layer of perforated bakelite, a synthetic plastic, over canvas.
+Random Field was included in the seminal Museum of Modern Art exhibition, The Responsive Eye, in 1965.